Prof. Dake, Delali Kwasi

 Biography

 Prof. Delali Kwasi Dake is an Associate Professor of Computing and Information Technology and Head of the Department of ICT Education at the University of Education, Winneba.
-He is a Microsoft Certified Educator, Microsoft Certified: AI Transformation Leader, AI Policy Fellow at Lawyers Hub, One Million Leaders Africa Fellow and an Institutional Lead for the Google.org–FATE Foundation–AIMS Africa AI Upskilling Programme.
-He previously lectured at Lancaster University Ghana.
+He is a Microsoft Certified Educator, Microsoft Certified: AI Transformation Leader, AI Policy Fellow at Lawyers Hub, One Million Leaders Africa Fellow and an Institutional Grant Lead for the Google.org–FATE Foundation–AIMS Africa AI Upskilling Programme.
+He previously taught at Lancaster University Ghana.
 In 2024, at age 36, he became one of Ghana’s youngest Associate Professors in Computing and IT.
-He holds a PhD in Computer Engineering from Kwame Nkrumah University of Science and Technology and is Founder of Jobweb Africa, a leading African job portal across the continent.
+He holds a PhD in Computer Engineering from Kwame Nkrumah University of Science and Technology and is the Founder of Jobweb Africa, a leading African job portal across the continent.

 As Head of Department, Prof. Dake has advanced digital innovation through partnerships with Google, AyaHQ, eTranzact, Huawei, Trainora, ICP Ghana, Binance, LearnWay, and SUI, leading student-industry collaborations with signed institutional MoUs across four.
 He represented UEW at the Africa Premier AI Conference 2025 in Kenya, and presented in-person in Dubai at ICCDTA 2025 on AI-driven employability models for Sub-Saharan Africa.